SavoniaUAS/sami-analysis/README.md

 chmod +x run.R
 ./run.R
 ```
 Alternatively you can run R session and start file from there.
-You can quit R session via q() command or if the Shiny is running, use Ctrl-Z.
+You can quit R session via `q()` command or if the Shiny is running, use Ctrl-Z.

 ```
 R
 > source("run.R")
 ```
 Installing packages may require a long time on the first run.
 This script installs a snapshot of package versions used when making this application.
-Required packages are installed to project folder (in subfolder .checkpoint).
+Required packages are installed to project folder (subfolder .checkpoint).

 When installation is over, SaMi Analysis application should start automatically to the following address: [http://127.0.0.1:5470](http://127.0.0.1:5470)